Paris Fontaine de Leda Fountain in Jardin du Luxembourg

 Yet the architect in charge of promenades and parks in Paris, called Gabriel Davioud, wanted to preserve the fountain, and eventually he came up with the idea of placing the fountain at the back of the Fontaine de Medicis, which at the time was also being relocated within the Jardin du Luxembourg and reconstructed.

-After all, being that the Fontaine de Leda was a wall fountain, it had to be attached to something, which was the same scenario for the Fontaine de Medicis, yet there were also some changes made to this historical fountain in Paris by the architect Alphonse de Gisors.
+After all, being that the Fontaine de Leda was a wall water fountain, it had to be attached to something, which was the same scenario for the Fontaine de Medicis, yet there were also some changes made to this historical water fountain in Paris by the architect Alphonse de Gisors.

-These include two fresh water nymphs, known as naiads in Greek mythology, that were positioned on the top of the fountain, along with three masquerons, or masks, that were to spout water further down from the original beak spout and these elements were designed by the sculptor Jean-Baptiste Klagmann.
+These include two fresh water nymphs, known as naiads in Greek mythology, that were positioned on the top of the Fontaine de Leda fountain, along with three masquerons, or masks, that were to spout water further down from the original beak spout and these elements were designed by the sculptor Jean-Baptiste Klagmann.

-Visiting the Fontaine de Leda Fountain in Paris
+Visiting Paris Fontaine de Leda Fountain

 Now as you have no doubt gathered from earlier, the Fontaine de Leda is literally positioned on the back of the Fontaine de Medicis, which is situated within the Jardin du Luxembourg, and you will find this on the north-east corner of the gardens close to the Palais du Luxembourg.

-Yet the bus lines 21, 27, 38, 58, 82, 83, 84 and 89 along with the Noctilien Night Bus via Lines N14, N21 and N122 will get you close by, as will some of the tours in Paris such as l’OpenTour.
+Yet the Paris bus lines 21, 27, 38, 58, 82, 83, 84 and 89 along with the Noctilien Night Bus via Lines N14, N21 and N122 will get you close by, as will some of the tours in Paris such as Paris TooBus tours.

-Alternatively, if you are travelling into Paris via the RER trains, then you will find that the nearest RER train station is the Luxembourg stop serving line B, but for those of you who enjoy a bit of exercise, then there is a Velib station for the self service bike hire scheme also located in walking distance of the Luxembourg Gardens.
+Alternatively, if you are travelling into Paris via the RER trains, then you will find that the nearest RER train station is the Luxembourg stop serving line B, but for those of you who enjoy a bit of exercise, then there is a Velib station for the self service bike hire scheme also located in walking distance of the Jardin du Luxembourg Gardens.